 Correctional Officer Classes and Courses

 The supervision and security in a jail or prison is handled by correctional officers.
-Many schools offer 1- or 2-semester correctional officer certificate programs.
-Correctional officer classes can also be found in an associate's degree program for corrections or an undergraduate criminal justice degree program with a corrections concentration.
+Many schools offer 1- or 2-semester correctional officer certificate programs, and there are numerous colleges and universities offering degree programs with a concentration in corrections.

 Criminal Justice Course

 Prospective correctional officers take criminal justice classes to gain familiarity with criminal law and the legal system.
 Study covers the categorization of offenses and the process leading from arrest to sentencing.
 Students learn the legal rights of inmates, parolees and those on probation.
 Ethical issues in corrections and the treatment of prisoners are also addressed.

 Correctional Methods Course

 This course provides an overview of the different types of correctional facilities and the methods of punishment and treatment currently employed in the American justice system.
 In addition to incarceration, community corrections options such as probation, parole and community service are discussed.
 Students learn the history of correctional law and the philosophy behind various policies.

 This class familiarizes students with correctional facility procedures and the duties of a correctional officer.
 Coursework introduces patrols, inspections and other security routines.
 Students learn to complete and file office paperwork such as surveillance logs and reports.

 Human Relations in Corrections Course

 Human relations classes focus on the importance of interpersonal skills in a correctional environment.
 Correctional officers must leverage these skills daily to mediate conflicts, reduce tension among prisoners and explain rules in a clear and helpful manner.
 Students learn to maintain courtesy and professionalism in stressful situations.
 Classes also explain the effect of imprisonment on human psychology, and teach students to intervene and negotiate in situations of violence.